sujin-a-s/Netflix-GPT/netflix-gpt/README.md

 - Bugfix : sign up user displayname and profile picture update
 - Bugfix : if the user is not logged in Redirect /browse to login page and vice versa
 - unsubscribed to the onauthstatechange call back
+- addd hardcoded values to the constants files
+-
 # Features

 - Login/Sign up